Jessica St. Clair: Personal life

 St. Clair is married to playwright and poet Dan O'Brien.
-They have a daughter, Isobel Kelly O'Brien.
+They have a daughter.

 In 2015, St. Clair said that she and Lennon Parham had both learned Transcendental Meditation.
 In 2017, St. Clair revealed that she had undergone treatment for breast cancer after being diagnosed in September 2015, and this was incorporated into the third season of Playing House when her character Emma was similarly diagnosed.